bioDS/lab/3_teaching.md

 [Alex](/alex/) and [Lena](/people/) are involved in teaching [COSC341](http://www.cs.otago.ac.nz/cosc341/) Theory of Computing.

-[Complete set of lectures (first half of the semester)](COSC341) is being continuously updated and will be finalised before the final exam.
+[Complete set of lectures (first half of the semester)](COSC341) is being continuously updated and will be finalized before the final exam.
 **These slides do not have all the material delivered during the lectures.**
 Yes, you are supposed to attend them.